Anaestheasier's CRQ Top Tips

 - Use BJA education articles, and of course - our posts - to study each topic in the right level of detail

-- Use mark schemes in CRQ textbooks and sites like this to figure out the high yield buzzwords
+- Use mark schemes in CRQ textbooks and sites like this to figure out the high yield buzzwords for given topics

 - The National Audit Projects come up frequently